Stochastic RSI (StochRSI): A Powerful Tool for Identifying Overbought and Oversold Markets

 StochRSI = (Current RSI - Lowest RSI) / (Highest RSI - Lowest RSI) x 100

-• Highest RSI: The maximum RSI value within the specified look-back period
+• Highest RSI: The largest RSI value in the chosen time frame

 Calculating StochRSI Step-by-Step:

-2. Identify the current RSI, the lowest RSI, and the highest RSI within the 14-day window.
+2. Find the current RSI, the lowest RSI, and the highest RSI in the 14-day period.

-3. Repeat steps 1-2 for each subsequent period to generate new StochRSI values.
+3. Do steps 1-2 again for each new period to create new StochRSI numbers.

 Additional Considerations: